o3de/community/Migration Guides/Lumberyard to O3DE/Misc-Documents/Tutorials/Starter-Game-On-Atom/README.md

 The level is called Game/SinglePlayer.ly.
 This was changed in 1.25.
 The old level that's called StarterGame will be empty and grey with some auxgeom stuff but no models.

 You will have to add create an entity and add a Global Skylight (IBL) component or some other lighting for the level to be lit.
-Otherwise the objects are going to appear black.
+Otherwise, the objects are going to appear black.
 You could also add other lights, but IBL is the easiest way.
 You can use examplediffusehdr_cm_ibldiffuse and examplediffusehdr_cm_iblspecular, since those already exist in the Atom_Features_Common gem.

 Then just run the Editor.
 The level will take a few minutes to load, even on desktop; longer than legacy.
 You'll see a white window where any (ignorable) errors/warnings will appear.